briandrum/codes.forchagrin.com/_chapters/chapter-1503-local-provisions.md

     as to emit an alarm signal at all smoke alarm locations within the dwelling unit upon activation of any single smoke alarm.
-All smoke alarms shall be UL Listed and installed in accordance with the household fire warning provisions of NFPA 72 and the manufacturer’s instructions.
+All smoke alarms shall be UL Listed and installed in accordance with the household fire warning provisions of NFPA 72 and the manufacturer's instructions.
 No occupancy permit shall be granted until compliance with this section is determined by the Fire Chief of the Fire Department, the Officer in Charge of the Bureau of Fire Prevention, any member of the Bureau of Fire Prevention, the